ChrisWiegman/chriswiegman.com/content/posts/2014-01-09-beginning-backbone-js.md

 <blockquote class="wp-block-quote is-layout-flow wp-block-quote-is-layout-flow">
   <p>
-    <em>Beginning Backbone.js</em>&nbsp;is your step-by-step guide to learning and using the Backbone.js library in your web projects.
+    <em>Beginning Backbone.js</em> is your step-by-step guide to learning and using the Backbone.js library in your web projects.
 Backbone.js is one of the most popular JavaScript libraries among web developers, used to create modular, single-page web apps.
 This book takes you from downloading Backbone.js and its dependencies all the way to using more advanced libraries to structure your application architecture, and everything in between.
   </p>

   <p>